James Shigeta: Career

-Singing career
+Singing

 Shigeta entered and won first prize on Ted Mack's television talent show, The Original Amateur Hour in 1950.
 Embarking on a singing career in Los Angeles, he teamed with Hawaiian operatic tenor Charles K.L.
 Davis.
-Their agent at the time gave them the non-ethnic sounding stage names of "Guy Brion" for Shigeta, and "Charles Durand" for Davis.
-They developed a supper club musical career in the United States, singing at venues such as the Mocambo and the Los Angeles Players Club.
+Their agent at the time gave them the non-ethnic-sounding stage names of "Guy Brion" for Shigeta, and "Charles Durand" for Davis.
+They developed a supper-club musical career in the United States, singing at venues such as the Mocambo and the Los Angeles Players Club.
 Despite that success, breaking into the movies eluded him.

 During the Korean War Shigeta enlisted in the United States Marine Corps, where he entertained troops in California.
 En route to Korea, the ceasefire led Shigeta to Japan, where he was discharged from the Marines and hired by the theatrical division of Toho Studios.

 Shigeta did not speak Japanese until Toho Studios in Tokyo invited him to be a musical star under his real name in Japan.
-He became a success in all media aspects of his day–radio, television, stage, supper clubs, movies, recordings–to such an extent that he became widely known as "The Frank Sinatra of Japan".
+He became a success in all media aspects of his day—radio, television, stage, supper clubs, movies, recordings—to such an extent that he became widely known as "The Frank Sinatra of Japan".

 In 1958, the Nichigeki Theatre in Tokyo exported their extravaganza Cherry Blossom Show to Australia with Shigeta as the male lead, opposite Fubuki Koshiji.
 The show was performed at the Empire Theatre in Sydney, Her Majesty's Theatre in Brisbane, the Theatre Royal in Adelaide, and Her Majesty's Theatre in Melbourne.
 The show was a big success, with one Australian reviewer writing about Shigeta, "... has matinee idol good looks and a soothing baritone voice that should send the record companies mad for his autograph on recording contracts."

 Shigeta returned to the United States to sing on The Dinah Shore Show.
 By 1959 he was the star of the Shirley MacLaine–Steve Parker production of Holiday in Japan at the New Frontier Hotel and Casino in Las Vegas.

 In 1969, Shigeta toured the United States in the lead role of The King and I, with Melva Niles and Pam Cavan co-starring in the production.